As delivered from Aston Martin in July 1952

 Trim: Blue with grey piping

-The car was sold to a Mr CRC Hobbs of Palmers Green nr Guildford on 28.07.1952 by Brooklands, the local Aston Martin agents.
+The car was ordered by Mr CRC Hobbs of Palmers Green nr Guildford (perhaps that should be Kingswood, Green Lane, Bramley nr Guildford ?) & supplied on the 28.07.1952 from Brooklands, the local Aston Martin agents.

 It was back at the agents service dept or factory service dept in August 1952 for a lot of repairs for a new car.